 Available in the teacher resources, performance assessments allow students to demonstrate their learning through extended problem-solving, writing, analysis, and/or reasoning tasks.
 Scoring guidelines are provided to inform teacher scoring, with additional practice and feedback suggestions available in online modules on Pre-AP Classroom.
-Teachers commit to using each module's performance assessment.
+Use of each module's performance assessment is required.
 For more details see page 44.